bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 That's the jargon, but you basically submit a pull request, which then other people can see as, hey, some person and they'll see your picture or whatever pseudonym you picked, wants to make a change to Bitcoin, and other reviewers can then see what that change is.
 So they'll see only one line changed, it's just a readme file, then they'll say, okay, that looks good to me.
 In the case of like a simple typo fix, they'll say that, or you know, the discussion will be a bit longer.
-And then if enough people have said that it's okay, which in the case of a typo would probably be just one person saying it's okay, one of the maintainers, we can I guess talk about it later, we'll hit the merge button?
+And then if enough people have said that it's okay, which in the case of a typo would probably be just one person saying it's okay, one of the maintainers, we can I guess talk about it later, will hit the merge button?
 And that merge button basically puts your change into the master branch.
 And then it's just part of the Bitcoin software.
-And then at some point it gets released.
+And then at some point, it gets released.

 James O'Beirne: 00:15:12

-But I think let me, yeah, let me pick up on that part of the story, because I think this is where Bitcoin gets very, very interesting and diverges from a lot of other, say, application development.
+But I think let me, yeah, let me pick up on that part of the story, because I think this is where Bitcoin gets very, very interesting and diverges from a lot of other, say application development.
 Like, if you're using some app on your phone, that is updated typically on kind of a push model.
 So like the developer pushes out a new update and then, you know, iOS or Android or whatever, we'll sort of like download that application involuntarily and give you a new version of it.
 When, when Bitcoin is released roughly every six months, users of Bitcoin have to voluntarily go and update the software.
-There's no like automatic update process.
+There's no automatic update process.
-So when you go and add a button to the wallet...

 NVK: 00:15:53